TimeDelta/auto-psych-nosology/README.md

 This entity-level masking substantially reduces over-masking and yields more biologically meaningful connectivity patterns versus a simple token-level method.
 Only after the final partitioning is complete will alignment metrics such as normalized mutual information and ARI be computed against HiTOP and RDoC categories.
 This ensures that any observed alignment reflects genuine structural similarities rather than trivial lexical overlap, preventing a biased alignment metric.
+Only 14 nodes out of 59786 that could interfere with this were identified as being left in the final graph during partitioning.

 ### Partitioning
 Two complementary strategies were tested for discovering mesoscale structure in the multiplex psychopathology graph.
 First, a stochastic block model (SBM) [21], which provides a probabilistic baseline that infers discrete clusters by maximizing the likelihood of observed edge densities across multiple resolution levels.
 This family of models gives interpretable, DSM-like partitions together with principled estimates of uncertainty, but inherits SBM’s familiar computational burdens—quadratic scaling in the number of vertices and a rigid parametric form for block interactions.
 This was used as a baseline.
 The other model architecture tested was a **Relational Graph Convolutional Network Self-Compressing Autoencoder (RGCN-SCAE)**.